Elephant418/ProjectHub/README.md

 How to Install
 --------

-ProjectHub has no dependencies and no databases.
+Project Hub has no dependencies and no databases.
 The purpose was to have a code easy to install, understand and improve.

 To start using ProjectHub you have to: